Severe Weather in the North East 1901-2010

 21-30 January 1910 Snowfall

-Heavy snow with drifting affected NE England with level depths widely over 30cm (53cm at Wearhead in the Pennines) Several lives were lost and there were heavy livestock losses.
+Heavy snow with severe drifting affected NE England with level depths widely over 30cm (53cm at Wearhead in the Pennines).
+Several lives were lost and there were also heavy livestock losses too on farms.
+Temps down to -12 degC.

 Heavy snowfall blocks Merrington to Ferryhill road, January 1910

-The synoptic chart from 25th Jan 1910 shows strong NE winds
+The synoptic chart from 25th Jan 1910 shows severe weather and strong NE winds

 23-24 June 1911 Flooding

-36 hour downpour deposited 110mm of rain in Upper Weardale.
-Extensive flooding in Northumberland and Durham.
+A 36 hour downpour deposited 110mm of rain in Upper Weardale (56.1mm in Durham).
+Extensive flooding resulted in Northumberland and Durham.
 This took place early in one of the best summers that the UK has ever experienced.

 10-12 January 1913 Snowfall

 Heavy snow, with drifting affected Northern England, seriously disrupting road and rail traffic.
-Depths of 25-35cm widely observed.
-This snow occurred when a depression moved across southern England into cold air.
-The Northern flank received extensive snowfall.
+Snow depths of 25-35cm were widely observed.
+This snow occurred when a depression moved across southern England into cold air to the North.
+The Northern flank received extensive snowfall and Easterly winds.

 18 June 1914 Thunderstorm

-An extraordinary (unmeasured) deluge caused floods and landslips in the Ruffside district of North West Durham, near Blanchland and there were several lightning fatalities.
-There were reports of a waterspout/tornado.
-There were national storms on this day.
+An extraordinary (although unmeasured) deluge caused floods and landslips in the Ruffside district of North West Durham, near Blanchland, and there were several lightning fatalities.
+There were reports of a waterspout and tornado.
+There were also national storms on this day.

 Mid-January to Mid February 1917 Cold and Snowy

-Exceptionally cold, with snow laying 30cm or more deep in North East England during this period, with 45cm at Bellingham in Northumberland.
+It was exceptionally cold, with snow laying 30cm or more deep in North East England during this period, with 45cm at Bellingham in Northumberland. -10.6 degC in Durham on Feb 6th 1917.

 31 May 1924 Thunderstorms and floods

-On the last day of Spring 1924.
-Heavy thunderstorms widely, 104mm of rain fell in Sunderland with serious flooding affecting large parts of Wearside and Tyneside.
+On the last day of Spring 1924, there were heavy thunderstorms widely; 104mm of rain fell in Sunderland with serious flooding affecting large parts of Wearside and Tyneside.
+70.2mm was gathered in Durham, it’s wettest May day on record.

 23-26 February 1933 Snowfall

-One of the most extreme blizzards of the Century.
-Deep snow with drifting.
-Some places had 48hrs of continuous snowfall, with an Easterly gale.
+One of the most severe extreme blizzards of the Century.
+Deep snow with drifting occured.
+Some places had over 48hrs of continuous snowfall, with an Easterly gale.
 Drifts were 14ft deep on the North York Moors.
+48.3mm of precipitation in Durham.

 Deep snow with drifting.
 Tow Law Feb 1933.